TonyGenova/MachineLearningNotes/README.md

 bias (by fitting a horizontal line to the data).
 The challenge lies in finding a method for which both the variance and the squared bias are low.

+#### Bayes Classifier
+Simple classifier, gives prob of Y category given value of X

 ##### From Google Devleopers Machine Learning Series:
- - KNN - K Nearest neighbors - looks at data point, see what the K nearest neighbors to that data point by distance are, and the majority of K that have the same result is your result
+##### - KNN - K Nearest neighbors
+- looks at data point, see what the K nearest neighbors to that data point by distance are, and the majority of K that have the same result is your result
  - - KNN should be scaled, see http://scikit-learn.org/stable/modules/preprocessing.html
  - Decision Tree - series of True/False questions developed by the code to get to an end decision